How Stimulus Saved a Perfectionist

 Finally, being a perfectionist can slow your ability to innovate.
 You get stuck studying challenges or opportunities for far longer than you should, slowing you down and neutralizing your ability to make real progress.
 Don’t despair, there is a process to help!

 When we work with innovation clients, stimulus mining is a process we use to help individuals generate ideas.
 It’s the input side of the brain in the idea equation.
 If we just sit down and start trying to squeeze out ideas, we just end up regurgitating previous ideas and dump out what is already in our minds.
 But if we add in stimulus first, we fill the mind and allow it to work through information, often sparking a new, original or unexpected concept.

 In the process of “stimulus mining,” familiar, unfamiliar and unrelated topics are introduced and researched in short bursts.
 These bursts help to broaden our perspectives, opening our minds and creating sparks that would otherwise never occur.
 While this process is extremely helpful and effective, it can seem like a nightmare to the perfectionist who may depend highly on traditional, linear learning structures to acquire information.

-My experience working with stimulus has been powerful; the process of stimulus mining challenged me to let go, not try to anticipate the outcome or have the right answer, but to trust the process.
+My experience working with stimulus has been powerful; the process of stimulus mining challenged me to let go and work without having a predetermined outcome in mind.
+I’ve learned that I don’t need to have the right answer; I just need to trust the process.
 It is actually quite liberating to know that the answer comes from outside of you and that you just play a part in seeking and interpreting it.